paulgavriloaea/ScientificArticlesDB/README.md

 Scientific Articles Database Management System
 =============================================

 A web-based database system for managing scientific articles, built with PHP, MySQL, and Bootstrap.
 This project allows users to create, read, update, and delete (CRUD) scientific publications through a user-friendly interface.
+Initially a project written during undergraduate purely with PHP, MySQL and CSS, I recently updated it using DeepSeek with dynamic jQuery fields, PDO secure coding and Bootsrap styling.

 Features:
 ---------